 I’m embarking on something of a North Korea readathon.
 This year in particular sees the release of several books by defectors, two of whom are associated with Teach North Korean Refugees (TNKR), the NGO I volunteer with.
 I’m particularly looking forward to reading those two which are A Thousand Miles to Freedom: My Escape from North Korea by Kim Eun-sun and In Order to Live: A North Korean Girl’s Journey to Freedom by Park Yeon-mi.

 Another book I’m really looking forward to, and one which I have to wait until January 2016 to read, is Robert Boynton‘s The Invitation-Only Zone: The True Story of North Korea’s Abduction Project.
 My interest in North Korea began while living in Japan where I first heard of the teenage girls North Korean agents kidnapped.
-Last year, Robert Boynton’s earlier book, The New New Journalism: Conversations with America’s Best Nonfiction Writers On Their Craft, introduced me to Lawrence Wright, author of Going Clear: Scientology, Hollywood, and The Prison of Belief which sparked this mega link-filled thread on my cult site’s forum.
+Last year, Robert Boynton’s earlier book, The New New Journalism: Conversations with America’s Best Nonfiction Writers On Their Craft, introduced me to Lawrence Wright, author of Going Clear: Scientology, Hollywood, and The Prison of Belief.

 Further increasing my interest in North Korea were opportunities to hear speak Jang Jin-sung, author of Dear Leader: Poet, Spy, Escapee – A Look Inside North Korea and Yoo Yoong-bok, author of Tears Of Blood: A Korean POW’s Fight for Freedom, Family, and Justice, which I started reading five minutes after his talk finished.
 Also, I recently met James Pearson, co-author of North Korea Confidential: Private Markets, Fashion Trends, Prison Camps, Dissenters, and Defectors.
 There really is nothing like meeting or seeing an author give a presentation to spur interest in his/her book.